Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Conclusion

 \end{enumerate}

-As described above, we propose that the inner arc obscure the stellar light in the southeast direction, casting a shadow.
+As described above, we propose that the inner arc obscures the stellar light in the southeast direction, casting a shadow.
 Such shadows are known to exhibit temporal variability \citep{stolker_polarized_2017, pinilla_variable_2018, muro-arena_shadowing_2020}.
-Given the Keplerian clockwise rotation of the EX Lupi disk \citep{hales_alma_2020}, the arc is expected to co-rotate, implying that the illuminated region on the disk surface should gradually shift clockwise.
-Future multi-epoch observations will provide a critical opportunity to test this prediction and to further explore the dynamic interplay between disk structure and stellar irradiation in young, variable systems of EX Lupi.
+Given the Keplerian clockwise rotation of the EX Lupi disk \citep{hales_alma_2020}, the arc is expected to corotate, implying that the illuminated region on the disk surface should gradually shift clockwise.
+Future multiepoch observations will provide a critical opportunity to test this prediction and to further explore the dynamic interplay between disk structure and stellar irradiation in young, variable systems such as EX Lupi.